DahaWong/obsidian-completed-area/README.md

 ---

 <p align=center>
-  ☕️ To express your thankfulness:

-  <a href="https://buymeacoffee.com/daha" align=center>Buy Me a Coffee</a>
+  ☕️ To express your thankfulness:<a href="https://buymeacoffee.com/daha">Buy Me a Coffee</a>
 </p>